forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Introduction
 ==

-### What's New in 3.3
+### What's New in 4.0

+**Library Upgrades**
+- Raised the target iOS version to `9.0`. iOS 9 features are now fully supported, including bitcode.
+- Raised the minimum iOS version required by Mobile SDK to `8.0`.
+- Upgraded the `Cordova` library to `v3.9.2`.
+- Upgraded the `CocoaLumberjack` library to `v2.2.0`.

-**SmartStore Library Enhancements**
+**Library Enhancements**
+- Mobile SDK libraries have been refactored to support better consumption.
+Our libraries are listed below.
+	- SalesforceSDKCore.
+	- SalesforceNetwork.
+	- SalesforceRestAPI.
+	- SmartStore.
+	- SmartSync.
+	- SalesforceHybridSDK.
+	- SalesforceReact.
+- Cocoa touch dynamic framework targets have been added to our libraries and this will be the recommended way to consume Mobile SDK libraries going forward.
+- Removed the dependency on `SalesforceCommonUtils`.
+Mobile SDK for iOS is now fully open source.
-- SmartStore now provides the ability to perform full text search (FTS).
-Refer to the SmartStore chapter in the Mobile SDK Development Guide for details on how to use this feature.
+- The SalesforceReact library now provides the ability to use ReactNative.
+Refer to the ReactNative chapter in the Mobile SDK Development Guide for details on how to use this feature.
-- An enhanced query syntax has been added to support this feature.

-**Security Enhancements**
-- It is now possible to use Touch ID instead of a numeric PIN on passcode enabled orgs.

 **Other Technical Improvements**
+- Raised the minimum XCode version required by Mobile SDK to `Xcode 7`.
-- Upgraded SQLCipher to 3.3.
+- Improvements to sample apps.
 - Various bug fixes.

 Check http://developer.force.com/mobilesdk for additional articles and tutorials